Newborns need no extra water. Breast milk or infant formula generally will supply enough fluid to meet their needs.

-If your child is sick with mild diarrhea or vomiting, keep breast-feeding if you are nursing.
-Breast-feeding helps prevent diarrhea, and your baby may recover quicker.
+If your child is sick with mild diarrhea or vomiting, keep breastfeeding if you are nursing.
+Breastfeeding helps prevent diarrhea, and your baby may recover quicker.
 If you are using formula, make it full strength unless your health care provider gives you different advice.

-It’s important that you check with them rather than trying to manage replacing fluids for your baby on your own, because besides the risk of dehydration, diarrhea and vomiting sometimes signal an illness that requires medical attention.
+Before feeding your infant or child an oral rehydration solution, consult your child's health care provider.
+It’s important that you check with them rather than trying to manage replacing fluids for your baby on your own, because besides the risk of dehydration, diarrhea and vomiting may signal an illness that requires medical attention.
 Avoiding dehydration is important, but that alone does not solve the underlying problem.

 On the other hand, diarrhea in babies usually does not last long.
-Most often, it is caused by a virus and goes away on its own, or is a temporary response to a change in the baby’s (or a breast-feeding mother’s) diet.
+Most often, it is caused by a virus and goes away on its own, or is a temporary response to a change in the baby’s (or a breastfeeding mother’s) diet.